PUBLICATIONS

 Second-order gaslighting occurs when there is a disagreement over which concept should be used in a context, and the disagreement causes a speaker to doubt their interpretive abilities in virtue of doubting the accuracy of their concept.

-Revision, Endorsement, and the Analysis of Meaning (2020).
+Revision, Endorsement, and the Analysis of Meaning (2020)

-Analysis, Co-Authored with Kai Tanter.
+Analysis, with Kai Tanter.

 -